 - A) Forest has unlimited resources. - B) Forest is not required to make trade-offs because he is self-sufficient. - C) Forest has to make trade-offs. - D) Forest doesn't have to consider costs and benefits.

 Difficulty: 01 Easy

-Learning Objective: 01-01 Explain why having more of any good thing necessarily requires having les
+Learning Objective: 01-01 Explain and apply the Scarcity Principle, which says that having more of a

 Bloom's: Understand